AnthonyCxx/Notes-and-Writeups/Python/GUI/Events.md

         super().__init__()

         # Create a button and link it to the method 'on_click'
-        button = QPushButton("Press the button.")    # Create a button labled 'Press the button.' button.clicked.connect(self.on_click)        # Set the action to take when pressed
+        self.button = QPushButton("Press the button.")    # Create a button labled 'Press the button.'
+        self.button.clicked.connect(self.on_click)        # Set the action to take when pressed

         # Set the button as the central widget of the window
-        self.setCentralWidget(button)
+        self.setCentralWidget(self.button)

     def on_click(self):
         print("Pressed the button!")